GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/carbonStorage/isothermalHystInjection/Example.rst

     :end-before: <!-- SPHINX_FLUID_END -->

 The brine properties are modeled using Ezrokhi correlation, hence the block name **CO2BrineEzrokhiFluid**.
-The external pvt files *tables/pvtgas.txt* and *tables/pvtliquid_ex.txt* gives access to the model considered respectively for the computation of gas density and viscosity and the brine density and viscosity, along with pressure, temperature, salinity discretization of the parameter space.
-The external *tables/co2flash.txt* gives the same type of information for the `CO2Solubility` model. (see :ref:`CO2-EOS` for details).
+The external PVT files *tables/pvtgas.txt* and *tables/pvtliquid_ex.txt* give access to the models considered respectively for the computation of gas density and viscosity and the brine density and viscosity, along with pressure, temperature, salinity discretization of the parameter space.
+The external file *tables/co2flash.txt* gives the same type of information for the `CO2Solubility` model. (see :ref:`CO2-EOS` for details).

 The rock model defines a slightly compressible porous medium with a reference porosity equal to 0.1.